hyunwoongko/kss/docs/ANALYSIS.md

 |Kss 1.3.1 (C++ version)        |60.3174%  |

 This result shows that more accurate and safe sentence segmentation is possible by using morpheme features.
-As shown in the table, the error rate is reduced than Non-morpheme backend.
+As shown in the table, the error rate is reduced than previous versions.

 - Comparison with Punctuation-only segmentation toolkits